upgini/upgini/README.md

 Open http://localhost:8888?token=<your_token_from_console_output> in your browser

 #### *Kaggle notebook*
-Jupyter notebook with a kaggle example: [kaggle_example.ipynb](https://github.com/upgini/upgini/blob/main/notebooks/kaggle_example.ipynb).
+Jupyter notebook with a Kaggle example: [kaggle_example.ipynb](https://github.com/upgini/upgini/blob/main/notebooks/kaggle_example.ipynb).
 The problem being solved is a Kaggle competition [Store Item Demand Forecasting Challenge](https://www.kaggle.com/c/demand-forecasting-kernels-only).
 The goal is to predict future sales of different goods in different stores based on a 5-year history of sales.
 The evaluation metric is [SMAPE](https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error).

-Competition dataset was splited into train (2013-2016 year) and test (2017 year) parts. `FeaturesEnricher` was fitted on train part.
+Competition dataset was split into train (2013-2016 year) and test (2017 year) parts. `FeaturesEnricher` was fitted on train part.
 And both datasets  were enriched with external features.
 Finally, ML algorithm was fitted both of the initial and the enriched datasets to compare accuracy improvement.
 With a solid improvement of the evaluation metric achieved by the enriched ML model.

 ## 💻 How it works?